Multivalued function

 Multivalued function {1,2,3} → {a,b,c,d}.

 In mathematics, a multivalued function, multiple-valued function, many-valued function, or multifunction, is a function that has two or more values in its range for at least one point in its domain.
-It is a set-valued function with additional properties depending on context; some authors do not distinguish between set-valued functions and multifunctions, but English Wikipedia currently does, having a separate article for each.
+It is a set-valued function with additional properties depending on context; though some authors do not distinguish between set-valued functions and multifunctions.